sirnornur/msnnts/README.md

  - total amount of transactions for this second
  - total number of transactions for this second

+There is a scheduled task that runs in another thread every second.
+Its responsibility is:
+ - Remove the data of the 61st seconds statistics from the circular buffer and initialize an empty statistics object for the new second.
+ - If the minimum/maximum transaction amounts are expired (belong to the 61st second), find another minimum and maximums.

 Please, check the sources out for more details.

 Because of the limited time, I added only two unit test methods.